“Pure tedium!” you yell, your fist slamming down on a wine storage rack, dust puffing all over.

 We’re not here to convince you to take your wine or bar inventory.
-There’s nothing to convince you of.
 You already know you have to do it.
-We just want to make it as painless and beneficial as possible.
+And you know that it's usually pretty tedious.

 Wine Inventory App

 Each wine bottle can have an assortment of information associated with it.
-Varietal, vintage, cost, price, rack or bin location, date added, date removed, etc. When you sell a wine and ring it up on your restaurant or bar POS system, your wine inventory app marks that wine removed.
+Varietal, vintage, cost, price, rack or bin location, date added, date removed, etc. When you sell a wine and ring it up on your restaurant or bar POS system, your app marks that wine removed.

 Wine Inventory Spreadsheet

-Here’s how to use one.
+Now onto wine inventory spreadsheets.
 Write down all your wine bottles on the spreadsheet.
 Count every full bottle as single units.
-For opened and used wine bottles, you can inspect how much liquid is inside by dividing the bottle into ten parts (in your mind).
+For opened and used wine bottles, you can inspect how much liquid is inside by dividing the bottle into ten parts.
+In your mind.
 Then rounding up to the nearest tenth.